rlancer/google-managed-certs-gke/README.md

 > Special thanks to @dannyzen from Google for helping Collaborizm move to GCP, he did help with this post but neither he nor Google endorse it's methods

-## Getting HTTPS going with GKE can be challenging.
+## Getting HTTPS working on GKE can be challenging.

 Currently there are two main options: